How Do You Negotiate An Injury Claim With An Insurance Adjuster?

-You should avoid trying to negotiate your injury claim with an insurance adjuster on your own.
-But some cases require it.
-Here’s what to do if you’re in that situation.
+You should avoid negotiating your own injury claim with an insurance adjuster.
+But sometimes you must.
+Here’s what to do in those situations.

 Why on earth would we teach you how to negotiate with an insurance adjuster?
 Don’t we stand to make money by taking on your personal injury claim?